Update: The Initial Analysis of How the Current Carrier Challenges Will Impact ACA Agents for 2026

 Agility Here to Help

-Agility knows agents need this information about carriers’ MLR performance, so stay tuned for updates on the Agility blog page.
+Agility recognizes agents need this information about carriers’ MLR performance, so stay tuned for updates on the Agility blog.

 More MLR pressure is coming in 2025 due to two prescription drug questions.
-Federal and state regulatory agencies are finalizing GLP-1 prescription drug coverage on weight loss for ACA and Medicare prescription drug benefits.
+Federal and state regulatory agencies are finalizing coverage for GLP-1 prescription drugs for weight loss under the ACA and Medicare Part D.

-Most expectations are that the ACA and Medicare will require carriers to provide health plans covering most of the cost of these drugs for weight loss benefits.
+Most expect that the ACA and Medicare will require carriers to offer health plans that cover most of the cost of these drugs for weight-loss benefits.
 If this happens, this direct cost will increase the carriers’ ACA, Medicare, and Medicaid MLRs.
 The expectation is that the prescription drug benefits for ACA and Medicare plans will decrease.

-Agility’s great contracting resources assist agents looking for the best partners to meet their clients’ needs with training on these products available.
-If you have any questions on these products or contracting partners you can access, please reach out now at 866-590-9771 or email support@enrollinsurance.com to assist you.
+Agility’s extensive contracting resources help agents identify the best partners to meet their clients’ needs, and training on these products is available.
+If you have any questions about these products or contracting partners, please reach out now at 866-590-9771 or email support@enrollinsurance.com for assistance.